Gravitational Wave Informed Inference of 21-cm Global Signal Parameters: Results

+On the other hand, when we use the GW posteriors on $\Psi_0$ and $\beta$ as priors while inferring the other 21-cm global signal parameters, the inference on these parameters improves significantly, as shown in the {\it bottom panel} of Figure~\ref{fig: 21cm_post}.
+We summarize the parameter inferences in Table~\ref{tab: 21cm_res} and show a complementary corner plot of the posteriors for the 100 events scenario in Appendix~\ref{app: additional_plots}.
 We find drastic improvements in the constraints of 21-cm global signal parameters $\Psi_0$, $\beta$, $\log f_{\alpha}$, and $\log f_{Xh}$ compared to {\it top panel} of Figure~\ref{fig: 21cm_post} which pertained to the inference of these parameters using only the 21-cm signal.
 Moreover, we also find that the constraints on $\Psi_0$ and $\beta$ become even more stringent than those obtained from the GW-observed BBHs.
 Increasing the number of BBH events from $100$ to $1000$ tightens all the parameter posteriors, except $\beta$, which was already well constrained from the 21-cm signal.
+Because the 21-cm signal alone has placed a much tighter constraint on the steepness parameter $\beta$ than the same from GW hierarchical inference\footnote{This statement holds only for the number of events considered in this analysis; constraints from GW hierarchical inference would become increasingly stringent as $N$ grows because the errors scale as $\sim 1/\sqrt{N}$.} (see Table~\ref{tab: gw_res}), the combined posterior for $\beta$ remain entirely dominated by the 21-cm data.